WordPress/gutenberg/docs/getting-started/fundamentals/block-json.md

 },
 ```

-By default, attributes are serialized and stored in the block's delimiter, but this [can be configured](https://developer.wordpress.org/news/2023/09/understanding-block-attributes/).

-_Example: Attributes stored in the Markup representation of the block_
+Blocks are "delimited" using HTML-style comment tags that contain specific JSON-like attributes.
+These delimiters make it possible to recognize block boundaries and parse block attributes when rendering post content or editing a post in the Block Editor.

+The code example below demonstrates the attributes defined in the block delimiter.

 ```html
 <!-- wp:block-development-examples/copyright-date-block-09aac3 {"fallbackCurrentYear":"2023","showStartingYear":true,"startingYear":"2020"} -->
 <p class="wp-block-block-development-examples-copyright-date-block-09aac3">© 2020–2023</p>
 <!-- /wp:block-development-examples/copyright-date-block-09aac3 -->x
 ```

+All attributes are serialized and stored in the block's delimiter by default, but this can be configured to suit your needs.
+Check out the [Understanding Block Attributes](https://developer.wordpress.org/news/2023/09/understanding-block-attributes/) article to learn more.

 ### Reading and updating attributes